5/3 “Life as a Nudge: 삶으로 쓰는 편지"

 "May I pray for you?"

-Last week we said: each of us has a VIP.
+Each of us has a VIP.
+This week, one practice:

 Pray for your VIP — but ask for just one step.